A Geometric Modeling of Occam's Razor in Deep Learning: Probability Measures on

 This bi-parametric prior connects Jeffreys' prior (that is widely used in MDL) and a Gaussian prior (that is widely used in deep learning).
 If $\varepsilon_2\to\infty$, $\varepsilon_1\to0$, it coincides with Jeffreys' prior (if it is well defined and $\fim(\bm{\theta})$ has full rank); if $\varepsilon_1$ is large, the metric $\left(\fim(\bm\theta)+\varepsilon_1\bm{I}\right)$ becomes spherical, and \cref{eq:prior} becomes a Gaussian prior.
 We refer the reader to \cite{alphaprior-2005,weylprior} for other extensions of Jeffreys' prior.

-The normalizing constant of \cref{eq:prior} is an information volume measure of $\mathcal{M}$, given by
+The normalizing constant of \cref{eq:prior} is an information volume measure of $\calM$, given by

-Unlike Jeffreys' prior whose information volume (the 3rd term on the RHS of \cref{eq:mdl}) can be unbounded, this volume is better bounded by \footnote{In this paper, we provide outline steps in the main text.
-See our supplementary material for more details.} \begin{theorem} where $\lambda_m$ is the largest eigenvalue of the FIM $\fim(\bm\theta)$. \end{theorem} Notice $\lambda_m$ may not exist, as the integration is taken over $\bm\theta\in\mathcal{M}$.
-Intuitively, $V$ is a weighted volume \wrt a Gaussian-like prior distribution on $\mathcal{M}$, while the 3rd term on the RHS of \cref{eq:mdl} is an unweighted volume.
+Unlike Jeffreys' prior whose information volume (the 3rd term on the RHS of \cref{eq:mdl}) can be unbounded, this volume can be bounded as stated in the following theorem. \begin{theorem} where $\lambda_m$ is the largest eigenvalue of the FIM $\fim(\bm\theta)$. \end{theorem} Notice $\lambda_m$ may not exist, as the integration is taken over $\bm\theta\in\calM$.
+Intuitively, $V$ is a weighted volume \wrt a Gaussian-like prior distribution on $\calM$, while the 3rd term on the RHS of \cref{eq:mdl} is an unweighted volume.
 The larger the radius $\varepsilon_2$, the more ``number'' or possibilities of DNNs are included; the larger the parameter $\varepsilon_1$, the larger the local volume element in \cref{eq:vol} is measured, and therefore the total volume is measured larger. $\log{V}$ is an $O(D)$ terms, meaning the volume grows with the number of dimensions.